Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Preliminary

 Existing attacks mainly differ in which part of the model they optimize against. \textbf{End-to-end attacks} optimize $\delta$ to directly change the final LVLM outputs~\cite{dongHowRobustGoogles2023,schlarmannAdversarialRobustnessMultiModal2023}: $\max_{\|\delta\|_p \leq \epsilon} \mathcal{L}\!\left(F_\theta(I+\delta, T),\, F_\theta(I, T)\right)$, where $\mathcal{L}$ measures the output discrepancy (e.g., cross-entropy or contrastive loss). \textbf{Encoder-based attacks} instead optimize $\delta$ by disrupting intermediate visual representations extracted by a surrogate encoder $f_\phi$~\cite{cuiRobustnessLargeMultimodal2024,wangBreakVisualPerception2024,zhaoEvaluatingAdversarialRobustness2023,dongHowRobustGoogles2023,tuHow2024}:

 where $\mathcal{L}$ is typically a feature distance loss (e.g., cosine distance).
-Encoder-based attacks have recently become attractive because they avoid optimizing over the full LVLM and do not require access to the generated outputs, thus being computationally cheap~\cite{cuiRobustnessLargeMultimodal2024}.
+Encoder-based attacks have recently become attractive because they avoid optimizing over the full LVLM and do not require access to the generated outputs, making them computationally cheap~\cite{cuiRobustnessLargeMultimodal2024}.